Jamesorthe1/Autogen-mcp-training/README.md

 %%writefile README.txt
 # Multimodal Tourism RAG with MCP Client

-This Python script implements a multimodal Retrieval-Augmented Generation (RAG) system focused on tourism, integrating various data types (text, images, video frames, audio segments) and connecting to a Model Context Protocol (MCP) client for legal document summarization.
+This Python script implements a multimodal Retrieval-Augmented Generation (RAG) system focused on tourism, integrating various data types (text, images, video frames and audio segments).

 ## Purpose

 The primary purpose of this script is to demonstrate a RAG system capable of processing and retrieving information from diverse data sources.
 It utilizes multimodal embeddings and FAISS indexing for efficient similarity search.
-Additionally, it includes functionalities for location-based searches, displaying maps, calculating travel times, and summarizing legal documents via an external MCP client.
+Additionally, it includes functionalities for location-based searches, displaying maps, calculating travel times.

 ## Features